Kilroot

 Industrial Views

 While the power station itself is not open for tours, the jetty at its northern edge is publicly accessible and offers a striking view of the turbine stacks against the Lough.
 The adjacent Kilroot Business Park contains interpretive panels that explain the transition from coal to gas and the role of the nearby salt mines.
+The plant was originally built in 1981, converted to coal in the late 1980s, and fully transitioned to gas-fired operations after the coal units were retired in 2023.

-Coastal and Scenic Walks
+Coastal Walks

 Practical Information

 Access & Parking – From the A2 Larne Road, turn onto Fort Road and follow the signs to Kilroot Business Park.
-A small lay‑by on the left provides free parking for visitors; the site is unstaffed, so arrive at your own pace.
+A small lay-by on the left provides free parking for visitors.
+The site is unstaffed, so arrive at your own pace.

-Opening Hours & Admission – The historic sites (Kilroot House, graveyard, St Colmán’s Church) are open year‑round and free of charge.
-The power‑station jetty is also open 24 hours, though security patrols may restrict access during high‑security periods.
+Opening Hours & Admission – The historic sites (Kilroot House, graveyard, St Colmán’s Church) are open year-round and free of charge.
+The power-station jetty is also accessible 24 hours, though security patrols may restrict access during high-security periods.

 Seasonal Considerations – The coastal walks are most pleasant from May to September, when the Lough’s waters are calmer and the surrounding fields are in full bloom.
 Historical sites can be visited year-round, though daylight hours are shorter in winter.